 Responsibilities of Parties

-Licensor shall make available the Technology and any related documents, data, or information to the Licensee, in completeness, and in an appropriate formatas mutually agreed between the Parties, to enable the Licensee to operationalise this Agreement.
+Licensor shall make available the Technology and any related documents, data, or information to the Licensee, in completeness, and in an appropriate format,to enable the Licensee to operationalise this Agreement.

+Provided that Licensor shall have complete control and discretion in determining what data, documents, or information needs to be shared under this clause, though Licensee may request for any specific document, data, or information from the Licensor in this respect, which request shall be reasonable considered by the Licensor.

+Provided further that if such documents, data or information to be shared under this clause is Confidential Information, this clause is without prejudice and subject to the obligations of confidentiality under this Agreement.

 Licensee shall use commercially reasonable efforts to develop and commercialise the Products, as soon as reasonably possible.